dherik/dherik.github.io/_posts/2019-08-21-only-unchecked-exception-java.md

 throw new SystemException(ErrorCode.CREDIT_CARD_EXPIRED);
 ```

-As each error have a unique code, you are prepared to map each error on the messages.properties file:
+As each error has a unique code, you are prepared to map each error on the messages.properties file:

 ```properties
 101 = The name is invalid